dymodi/dymodi.github.io/Research/Writing/How-to-Write-a-System-Paper.md

 * Different **levels of details** should be proposed in different parts of the paper.
 For example, the description on the same algorithm in the introduction, system overview, and design should be different.
 * **Contents** in the different sections should **not** be **overlapping**, e.g., experiment settings should not be discussed in design and motivation should not be mentioned again in the experiment.
+* Each part of the paper should be independent.
+It will be better that you don't need to revise other parts when some parts are revised.